AdemCatamak/MessageStorage/ReadMe.md

 });
 ```

-In this example the line that defines Storage area is changed.
-Required configurations should be supplied by using an object from MessageStorageDbConfiguration class.
-'Connection String' configuration is a must and 'Db Schema' is an optional parameter.
+In this example the line that defines storage area is changed.
+Required configurations should be supplied by using an object from `MessageStorageDbConfiguration` class. `Connection String` configuration is a must and `Db Schema` is an optional parameter.

 You can use objects of `IMessageStorageClient` or `IMessageStorageDbClient` interface after implementing necessary configurations.
-You should use an object of 'IMessageStorageDbClient' interface if you wish to save messages and jobs with a Transaction of your own.
+You should use an object of 'IMessageStorageDbClient' interface if you wish to save messages and jobs with a `IDbTransaction` of your own.

 ```
 var noteCreatedEvent = new NoteCreatedEvent